Philippine Stock Exchange Cancels Trading Due to Technical Issue - ExBulletin

 Philippine Stock Exchange Cancels Trading Due to Technical Issue

-MANILA (Reuters) – The Philippine Stock Exchange canceled trading on Tuesday due to a technical issue early in trading.
+MANILA: The Philippine Stock Exchange canceled the listing on Tuesday due to a technical problem at the start of the session.

-The stock trader said in a notice that 43 of the 125 brokerage firms registered with him could not connect to the exchange’s trading engine.

 Under the rules of the stock exchange operator, it can suspend trading if a third of the brokerage firms cannot access the system.